kevinSuttle/puppet-github_for_mac/README.md

-# Install Github for Mac Puppet Module for Boxen
+# Install GitHub for Mac Puppet Module for Boxen

 GitHub for Mac - The easiest way to share your code with GitHub

 See mac.github.com for more.

 ## Usage